tatumio/tatum-js/README.md

 Contributions to the Tatum SDK are welcome.
 Please ensure that you have tested your changes with a local client and have added unit test coverage for your code.

+Changes will be included with the nearest release (but please point out if you deem changes worthy dedicated release).

 ### Bugs and feature requests

 Have a bug or a feature request?
 Please first read the issue guidelines and search for existing and closed issues.
 If your problem or idea is not addressed yet, please open a [new issue](https://github.com/tatumio/tatum-js/issues/new/choose).